Frequently asked questions

 Q: If we cancel the wedding will we receive our deposit/retainer back?

 A: Unfortunately no. Deposits are used to reserve your date.
 Once we’ve reserved your date we do not accept new clients for your date.
-Often we will receive 2-3 other couples asking for your wedding date, after we’ve reserved it for you that we turn away.
-Because there is a limited time frame in which events can be booked for the season, if your event is cancelled we will have missed the opportunity to re-book that date.
+Often we will receive 2-3 other couples asking for your wedding date after we’ve reserved it for you that we turn away.
+Because there is a limited time frame in which events can be booked for the season, if your event is canceled we will have missed the opportunity to re-book that date.

 Q: If we change our wedding to a different date will we be able to use our deposit/retainer towards a future date?

 A: Yes, as long as we are available for your new wedding date.
 Because we would lose the date that was originally booked and most likely missed out on booking opportunists with other couples for that date there is a 10 percent charge of your package price added to your final payment.